Estimating Cross-validatory Predictive P-values with Integrated Importance Sampling for Disease Mapping Models: Methods for Computing Predictive P-values

-where the integrated importance weight $W\iIS$ is given by:
+where the \textbf{integrated importance weight} $W_{i}\iIS$ is given by:

 The integration over $s_i$ in equations \eqref{eqn:intA} and \eqref{eqn:inpd} is the essential difference of iIS to IS.
-To apply iIS, we need to find their values.
+To apply iIS, it is therefore imperative to calculate the integral over $\bb_{i}$ in \eqref{eqn:intA} and \eqref{eqn:inpd}.
 In some problems, they can be approximated with finite summation, or calculated analytically.
-Otherwise, we can use Monte Carlo estimate by re-generating $s_i$ from $P(s_{i}|\bb\noi, \btheta)$ which does not condition on $\by_i\obs$.
-Note that this re-generation needs to be done for each $i=1,\ldots,n$.
-In this paper we use this Monte Carlo method since we can easily sample from the normal distribution~\eqref{eqn:pcarconds}.
+Generally, we can use a Monte Carlo estimate by re-generating $s_i$ from $P(\bb_{i}|\bb\noi, \btheta)$.